NicolasNeubauer/noobhour_modules/README.md

 - In *Toggle* mode, *Gate* is only used as a trigger as well: When it triggers, the output switches from *Low* to *High* or from *High* to *Low* with probability *p*.

+### Daisy-chaining

+All the inputs are normalized to the left and the outputs are normalized to the right:

+- Any unpatched input (*Gate*, *High* or *Low*) will receive its value from its first patched input from the left.
+- Any unpatched output will contribute its value to the right.
+The next patched output will return the average of its own value plus all potential unpatched outputs to its left (until there's another patched output to the left).

 ### Patching suggestions

-If you don't provide any input but just raise *High*'s *abs* value, gate triggers will create another gate trigger at the output, allowing you to e.g. modify the probability of the trigger passing through.
+- If you don't provide any input but just raise *High*'s *abs* value, gate triggers will create another gate trigger at the output, allowing you to e.g. modify the probability of the trigger passing through.
+- If you send signals only to *Low* and patch the right-most output, you have an improvised mixer where *att* controls the volume.

 ### Video

 Check out the video below, which shows Baseliner in action.
 It serves